who-files-an affidavits who-files-an affidavits

 Role of Lawyers and Notaries in Filing Affidavits

-This section delves into the crucial roles lawyers and notaries play in the process of filing affidavits.
-They not only provide legal advice but also authenticate the document, crucial in the various legal procedures stated earlier.
+This section delves into the crucial roles lawyers and notaries play in filing affidavits.
+They not only provide legal advice but also authenticate the document, which is critical in the various legal procedures stated earlier.

 How Lawyers Can Assist in Affidavit Filing